HEATlab/Prob-in-Ctrl/README.md

 However, the files are commented so that doxygen documentation can be automatically generated once a config and mainpage files are set up.

 ## Project Structure
+The `stn` folder contains files describing an STN class (which is really a class for STNUs, and more generally could be easily extended to represetn PSTNs) and converting between the class and JSON representations of networks.

 ### Primary Programs

 ### Secondary Programs

 ### Other Files

+## References

+## Credits